 Bathrooms are a significant selling point in a home.
-Whether you’re buying, selling, or building your home, a modern bathroom is an attractive feature.
-For most people, the bathroom is the first room they enter after getting out of bed and the last one they enter before going to bed.
+Whether buying, selling, or building your home, a modern bathroom is an attractive feature.
+For most people, the bathroom is the first room they enter after getting out of bed and the last one they enter before bed.

 Many people see the bathroom as simply a utilitarian space.
 However, it can be a beautiful, calming retreat with the right fixtures.
 We could spend all day talking about various bathroom fixtures, but let’s focus on the vanity.
 Specifically, let’s talk about a freestanding vanity and how to install one in your bathroom.